 It may come as a surprise to you that total joint replacement patients are encouraged to get up and start moving again as soon as possible after surgery.

-With 27 private beds, the Orthopedic and Extended Recovery Unit allows physicians and nurses to monitor and care for patients who have undergone orthopedic surgery, including joint replacement, as well as for post-operative patients.
-It includes a dedicated physical and occupational therapy area.
+The Orthopaedic and Extended Recovery Unit allows physicians and nurses to monitor and care for patients who have undergone joint replacement surgery.

-Our expert staff is trained to support and care for total joint replacement patients with:
+A dedicated physical and occupational therapy area allows patients to begin therapy assisted by staff trained to support and care for total joint replacement patients.

-When the time comes to return home from the hospital, social workers/case managers help with your discharge needs.
+When the time comes to return home, social workers/case managers help with your discharge needs.

 While shoulder fracture and rotator cuff tears are among the most common shoulder disorders, our team is experienced in treating a variety of related disorders through both medical and surgical care.

 Our specialists are skilled at treating shoulder disorders including: